Ri1a/IT-sideprojects/README.md

 # IT-stuff
 Some projects from school and work...
+(C-projects excluded)